rehierl/node-tree-outliner/3-4-0-design-5.md

 To be more clear, once such an event is entered, the corresponding section or multiples thereof must be immediately closed.
-That is, not even the event is allowed to establish any association before closing these sections.
+That is, not even the event is allowed to establish any further associations before closing these sections.

 <!-- ======================================================================= -->
 ## available events

-As mentioned before, a section must be empty, if its first node does not exist.
-Because of that, and in theory, the very first event that could be used to close a section is the exit event of a section's first node.
-Obviously, using this particular event to end a section by definition would not only cover one specific case, but it would also make it impossible to support empty sections.
+One of the first events that could be used to close a section is the exit event of a section's first (top-level) node.
+Obviously, using this particular event to end a section by default won't help much as (1) a section would always need to have at least one node (i.e. empty sections could not be supported because an empty section could then not be closed) and (2) any such section would always have to end with its first top-level node (i.e. multiple top-level nodes could not be supported because a section can not be re-opened).
-That is, because it would require that a section always has at least one node.

-Because no descendant of a top-level node can be excluded, none of the events of such a descendant node are suited to generically define the end of a section.
-That is, because it is in principle not possible to find a definition based on the descendants of an associated node, which is also independent of any additional structural requirement.
-Such a definition would not be generic.
+Because no descendant of a top-level node can be excluded, none of the events of any descendant is suited to generically define the end of a section.
+That is, because choosing one particular descendant as a section's last node would represent an attempt to exclude any potential subsequent descendant.
+And, because of that, the only event that could potentially be used would be the exit event of the actual last descendant.
+Obviously, such a definition can not be independent of any particular structure and thus would not be generic.

-A generic definition is in principle a necessity, as any node of a section is subsequent to the section's sectioning node.
-Allowing a requirement, that some condition must be met with regards to a subsequent node, would mean that the semantics of a presequent node (i.e. the sectioning node) would depend on nodes that are subsequent to it.
-No subsequent node must be allowed to have any effect on any node that is presequent to it.
+A generic definition is in principle a necessity because any node of a section is subsequent to the section's sectioning node.
+Allowing a default definition to have a requirement, that some condition must hold with regards to one or more subsequent nodes, would mean that subsequent nodes would have an effect on a presequent node (i.e. the sectioning node).
+Consequently, and due to an algorithm's current knowledge, such a definition would disallow an efficient and straight forward implementation.

-In order to generically define the end of a section, a definition also needs to be independent of any specific type of sectioning node.
-That is, because a definition that is based upon a specific type of sectioning node is not completely generic (i.e. generic with regards to subsequent nodes, but not with regards to the sectioning node's type).
+In order to generically define the end of a section, the definition also needs to be independent of any specific type of sectioning node.
+That is, because a definition, which is based upon a specific type of sectioning node, is not completely generic (i.e. generic with regards to subsequent nodes, but not with regards to the sectioning node's type).
 Because of that, it would be preferable to define the end of a section in terms of the relationship the section's end has with regards to the section's first node.

-Note that this already indicates, that such a completely generic definition can not exist.
-That is, because the definition of a section's end with regards to a section's first content node builds upon the existence of a first content node.
+Note that this already indicates, that a completely generic definition can not exist.
+That is, because the definition of a section's end, with regards to a section's first content node, builds upon the existence of a first content node.

-Note that this also indicates, that sectioning nodes should not be associated with the sections they declare: It would otherwise not be possible to define the end of a section independently of a sectioning node, because any section would then always begin with the sectioning node (followed by potential intermediate nodes).

 **DEFINITION**
-The maximum (i.e. widest) scope of a section allowed, that does not produce any conflict, is said to be "the default scope of a section".
+The maximum (i.e. widest) scope of a section, that does not produce any conflict, will be referred to as "the default scope of a section".

 A generic definition of the end of a section can only define a section's default scope.
 In principle, additional rules (e.g. rank) can still be defined that can be used to further limit the scope of a section (hence, default scope).

 **CLARIFICATION**
-The search for an event that could be used to define the end of a section is limited to (1) the exit event of a section's last top-level node, (2) the enter event of the first unrelated node, and (3) an exit event of one of the top-level node's ancestors.
+The search for an event that could be used to define the end of a section, with regards to its first node, can be limited to (1) the exit event of a section's last top-level node, (2) the enter event of the first unrelated node, and (3) an exit event of one of the top-level node's ancestors.

 The enter events of a section's top-level nodes can not be taken into account, as this would produce a conflict: A top-level node is a top-level node, because it is associated with a section.
-Making use of the enter event of such a node would result in not associating the top-level node.
+Using the enter event of such a node would result in not associating the top-level node itself.
 Such a definition would therefore be equivalent to case (2) and, because of that, be in conflict with the definition of a top-level node.

 The enter events of one of the top-level node's ancestors can also not be used.
-That is, because in order to enter a sectioning node, all of its ancestors must have already been entered.
-Put differently, no node can be entered and, because of that, associated, if its ancestors have not been entered already (i.e. these enter events are no longer available).
+That is, because in order to enter and associate a top-level node, all of its ancestors must have been entered already.
+Because of that, the enter events of a top-level node's ancestors are unavailable.

 ### exit the last top-level node